About This Course

 Course Outline

-For students who are graduates from a non-law discipline the LLB is a two-year postgraduate law degree which offers you sufficient core and optional law modules to undertake, should you wish, professional legal training at the end of the degree.
-It is designed to ensure that graduates will have a strong legal training at the end of their two years study (full time) along with suitable critical understanding of core legal issues.
-Beyond preparing you for legal professional qualifications, the LLB is also suitable for students who wish to pursue a career in a variety of areas such as business, journalism, the civil service/government and human rights.
+If you are a graduate from a non-law discipline the LLB is a two-year postgraduate law degree that offers you sufficient core and optional law modules to undertake, should you wish, professional legal training at the end of the degree.
+It is designed to ensure that graduates will have strong legal training at the end of their two years of study (full time) along with a suitable critical understanding of core legal issues.

-It offers an opportunity to Law Graduates to further develop and deepen both their knowledge and skills base.
 As a student with substantial legal knowledge already, you will be required to take 60 credits during your degree.
 Only Law of Property is compulsory leaving you with 50 elective credits.
 However, if you have already studied Property Law, or an equivalent module, you will be free to take the full 60 credits as electives.
 In addition, you may also seek to study up to 10 credits of LLM modules; permission of the Programme Director and relevant LLM Module coordinator will be required.

 - Commercial Law